Can you remove hard inquiries from your credit report?

 - Asking for a credit limit increase: If you ask for a higher limit on your credit card or credit line, the lender may perform a hard credit check to determine your eligibility.

-A hard credit pull requires your permission.
-If you authorized the lender or credit card company to delve into your financial background, you cannot remove the resulting inquiry from your credit report.
+Legitimate hard credit checks can’t be disputed.
+If you applied for credit and authorized the lender or credit card company to look into your financial background, you cannot remove the resulting inquiry from your credit report.
+The hard inquiry provides timely, accurate information about your behavior as a borrower.

 1. Notify the creditor that made the inquiry